 When they finally track down the driver that caused the accident, he still denies responsibility and says that they have no viable proof that it had been his car.
 The eyewitness must have made a mistake when taking down the plates of the car – and he says that it could not possibly have been his car.
 This means, he says, that the accident was not his problem or responsibility - and dares them to sue him if they think they can prove any different.

 As a direct result of the damage sustained in the accident, Lucinda experiences chronic pain in her pelvis and legs, and on the most painful days she has to make use of crutches to get around.
 Even simple tasks such as sitting upright for long periods of time to have access to her computer has become painful – and this has lost her a lot of her income as a result.

-If the above sounds familiar, speak with a brain injury lawyer.
+If the above sounds familiar, speak with an Orange County Pedestrian Accident Attorney.